5-Herb Detox Tea Formula

 - Optional: fresh lemon juice, raw honey

-- Prepare Your Herbs: Measure out all dried herbs.
+- Prepare with Intention: Measure out all dried herbs mindfully.
+Take a moment to appreciate each plant's medicine.
 If using whole milk thistle seeds, crush them lightly with a mortar and pestle to release the silymarin compounds.

-- Combine and Simmer: Add all herbs to a medium pot with 4 cups of cold filtered water.
+- Simmer Gently: Add all herbs to a medium pot with 4 cups of cold filtered water.
 Bring to a gentle boil, then reduce heat to low.
 Cover and simmer for 20-25 minutes.
-The longer simmer time extracts the beneficial compounds from the roots.
+The longer simmer time extracts beneficial compounds from the roots.

 - Steep and Strain: Remove from heat and let steep for an additional 10 minutes with the lid on.
 Strain through a fine mesh strainer or cheesecloth into a heat-safe container.

-- Serve and Store: Drink 1-2 cups daily, either warm or cooled.
+- Serve Mindfully: Drink 1-2 cups daily, either warm or cooled.
 Add lemon juice or honey if desired.
 Store remaining tea in the refrigerator for up to 3 days.
-Gently reheat or enjoy cold.

 Understanding Each Herb's Role